Tassarei/local-backup-to-s3/README.md

 and delete the `to_be_deleted.txt` file inside the `empty_folder_for_tests` folder.

+Create a DAGSTER_HOME environment variable with the wanted location of the dagster settings as the value.
+That folder should be empty.

 Finally, inside the `backup_to_s3` folder, create an environment file(.env) with the following content:

     BACKUP_FOLDER=YOUR_BACKUP_FOLDER